Breadcrumb

 Special Events

 GradQuant occasionally organizes special events, such as guest speaker presentations and training opportunities, for the UCR research community.
-Here is a short list of special events we organized before:
+In addition to upcoming events, below is a short list of special events we organized in the past:

 • Guest speaker presentations (past speakers from Stata and MathWorks)